urvashi-code1255/LEETCODE-JUNE-CHALLENGE/README.md

-# Leetcode-30-days-Challenge
+# LEETCODE-JUNE-CHALLENGE

-This repository contains solutions of leetcode 30 days challenge
+This repository contains solutions of leetcode june 30 days challenge